Financial forecasting is what separates good Financial Planning and Analysis (FP&A) from great FP&A.

 For much of the past thirty-plus years, Excel has been the go-to tool for Finance because it’s easy to use and naturally designed for numerical data and calculations, flexible for any financial forecasting method, etc.).
-But, spreadsheets also come with major drawbacks in today’s fast-changing, always-connected world that can create huge problems and inefficiencies when Finance attempts to use them at scale.
+But, spreadsheets also come with major drawbacks in today’s fast-changing world that can create huge problems and inefficiencies when Finance attempts to use them at scale.

 To help solve these common challenges, software developers have built modern, cloud-first, highly powerful solutions to help FP&A do financial forecasts better, faster, easier, and with much more confidence.